jaydenjcpy/dots/README.md

 zsh
 swaync
 hyprshot
+waybar

-waybar *There is a wi-fi module that I turned off in the config that you can enable*
+*There is a wi-fi module in the waybar config that I turned off in the config that you can enable*